 Responses to the survey are strictly confidential, and all responses are anonymised before they are shared with the university/college to ensure individuals cannot be identified.

 The NSS is run by Ipsos MORI and commissioned by the Office for Students (OfS), on behalf of the UK funding and regulatory bodies - the Department for Economy Northern Ireland (DfENI), the Higher Education Funding Council for Wales (HEFCW), and the Scottish Funding Council (SFC).

 - How can staff contribute to the NSS, and why is their help important?

-Academic staff are often the best positioned to speak about the benefits and importance of the survey.
-They can communicate directly with students about how the results will be used by prospective students and how they will be or have been used to improve the student learning experience at the institution more generally.
-It is crucial that academic staff stress objectivity in speaking about the NSS because of the way the results will be used by prospective students, institutions, SUs, and other stakeholders.
+University/college staff are often best placed to communicate the benefits and importance of the survey.
+They can speak directly with students about how the results will be used by those looking to progress to higher education and how they are used to improve the student experience at the university/college more generally.
+It is crucial that university/college staff stress objectivity in speaking about the NSS because of the way the results will be used by prospective students, universities/colleges, SUs, and other stakeholders.

 - Why is it important to meet the reporting thresholds?